This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Archer: Lucky for us Archer is being raised as a service dog so there are plenty of places for him to socialize where dogs don’t regularly frequent like grocery stores, shopping malls, book stores, restaurants, movie theaters, and most places the general public can go.

 - Raven: As an adult dog we weren’t worried about Raven’s immune system when taking her out.
 Her biggest issue was anxiety which we attribute to factor #1: History.

-One of the things I do when I first bring home a puppy or dog is give a bath.
+One of the things I do when I first bring home a puppy or dog is given a bath.

-Dogs compared to puppies take longer to bathe, they eat more food, bigger poops, shed more fur, can be more difficult to control.
+Dogs compared to puppies take longer to bathe, they eat more food, have bigger poops, shed more fur, and can be more difficult to control.

-When training it’s much easier to manage a jumping, pulling puppy then it is to manage a jumping, pulling dog.
+When training it’s much easier to manage a jumping, pulling puppy than it is to manage a jumping, pulling dog.